VirtuosoJoel/RubyExcel/README.md

 Typical usage:

-1. Extract a HTML Table into 2D Array ( normally with Nokogiri )
+1. Extract a HTML Table or CSV File into 2D Array ( normally with Nokogiri / Mechanize )
 2. Organise and interpret data with RubyExcel
 3. Output results into a file.